🔴Is Trump About To Start A War? 2025-10-22 18:06

 And you'd like to think that people don't, but far more people do than you realize.

-For proof, see children used as wedges as leverage in custody battles across this country.
+For proof, see children used as wedges, as leverage in custody battles across this country.

 Yeah.

-They don't they only they don't even admit they do it.
+They'll only admit they do it.

 Right.